kiron1/proxydetox/README.md

 Proxydetox
 ==========

-A small proxy the relive the pain of some corporate proxy pain.
+A small proxy to relive the pain of some corporate proxies.

 Most utilities support the `http_proxy`, `https_proxy` and `no_proxy`
 environment variables to handle proxies.
 On the other side some corporate